-Smaller museums or monuments such as Museum of the Middle Ages, Musee de l’Armee, Musee des Arts et Metiers, Chateau de Vincennes, are much less crowded, and not necessary to buy tickets in advance.
+Smaller museums or monuments such as Museum of the Middle Ages, Musee de l’Armee, Musee des Arts et Metiers, Chateau de Vincennes, are much less crowded, and some of our favorites.

 Self-service laundromats are more plentiful in Paris than cities in Italy or Germany.
 Look for “laverie libre sevice” around your neighborhood, ask at your hotel, or check for addresses online.